wang-zhenqi/wang-zhenqi.github.io/_posts/2023-04-13-sample-questions-of-aws-das-c01.md

 `#emr` `#lambda` `#glue` `#cost-effective`

 A company has developed an Apache Hive script to `batch process data stored in Amazon S3`.
-The script needs to ==run once every day and store the output in
+The script needs to `run once every day and store the output in
-Amazon S3==.
+Amazon S3`.
 The company tested the script, and it completes within 30 minutes on a small local three-node cluster.
 Which solution is the `MOST cost-effective` for scheduling and executing the script?

 A. Create an AWS Lambda function to spin up an Amazon EMR cluster with a Hive execution step.
 Set KeepJobFlowAliveWhenNoSteps to false and disable the termination protection flag.
 Use Amazon CloudWatch Events to schedule the Lambda function to run daily.